coreyjadams/SparseEventID/README.md

 In general, all models share the same tools for IO, distributed training, saving and restoring, and doing evaluations of test, train, and inference steps.

-The models included here are (initially):

-### PointNet

-Implementation of PointNet for event identification in neutrino events in  lartpcs.
-Implementation is available for both 2D and 3D networks.

 ### Submanifold sparse convolution ResNet